Reviews

 by Anne Errey

 Radiant Earth celebrates a decade of work, grounding and expressing love Laura Facey style.
 The Jamaican-based artist walks the earth lightly but delivers immense potency.
 Her sculptures, carved from massive cedar roots, mahogany and lignum vitae, are conceptually inspired by the alchemy of transformation - transformation that affects change personally and environmentally.
-In the process of confronting her own shadows, she has become what Jung

-RADIANT COMBS
+THE RADIANT COMBS OF LAURA FACEY

 THE EVERYTHING DOORS